-Our goal is to conduct six sampling events: two before a planned radioactive effluent release, two during, and two after.
-But we need your help to fund this sampling equipment and testing!
+Our plan is to conduct six sampling events: two before a planned radioactive effluent release, two during, and two after.

 Surfrider worked with state agencies to convince the plant majority owner and operator, Southern California Edison, to publicly notify the local community and beachgoers of planned batch releases of radioactive effluent into the Pacific Ocean.
 For instance, there is a batch radioactive effluent release scheduled for tomorrow, November 19.
 To date, SONGS is the only nuclear plant in the United States to give batch release notifications, posting details on the volume, radiation dose and time of release 48-hours in advance.